Course credit awarded by other than satisfactory completion of a course at Chattahoochee Technical College may be earned as follows:

 Full credit will be awarded for courses taken under approved standards within the Technical College System of Georgia, provided the criteria listed above are met.
 Transfer of credit will be indicated on the student’s transcript with the letters TR.
 Grade points are not assigned to courses that are transferred.
 Chattahoochee Technical College reserves the right to review the credentials of faculty for the previously attended college as well as test the proficiency of students for course work that is transferred in.
 No more than 75% of the total required hours in any program will be approved for transfer credit.

-Transfer credit for military service schools is awarded based on American Council of Education (ACE) recommendations as listed in the Guide to the Evaluation of Educational Experiences in the Armed Services and approval by the Registrar.
+Transfer credit for military service schools is awarded based on American Council of Education (ACE) recommendations as listed in the Guide to the Evaluation of Educational Experiences in the Armed Services and approval by the Director of Records.

 A student may receive or earn up to twenty five (25) semester credit hours through CLEP, AP, military, corporate, institutional, or other such examinations.